Could not include mathematicscontents

 All these are special cases of each other and thus reflect different aspect of one single phenomenon.
 Applying category theory means applying these constructions in specific situations and using general abstract theorems for deducing statements about concrete contexts.

 Category theory has a handful of central lemmas and theorems.
 Their proof is typically easy, sometimes almost tautological.
 Their power rests in the fact that they apply over and over again all over mathematics.
 Many concrete constructions get simplified by observing that they are but special realizations of these general abstract results in category theory.
-These central theorems are
+Among these central theorems are

 first and foremost: the Yoneda lemma;